Quirinus/MXLU_Documentation/README.md

 - rename anchors and links to renamed bosses terul/zorun tzin (don't do this if you don't check for links EVERYWHERE, otherwise I'll do it)
 - make the docs not collapse section when clicking on an open page_book (page_book_open). (in ___dtree.js, probably do something to line 128?)
 - change anchor name for brachy to wretched_hive
+- use new pics for changed ubers (http://www.medianxl.com/t6739p20-mxlu-xvc-docs-2-94-unfinished#181878) that didn't get a pic in the contest ; dunno which ones to choose when people disagree XD // if you don't like some of the pics, post in the thread or get a better one